3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

-## Viewing the committed History
+## Viewing Your Commit History

-The ```git log``` command shows you all the committed snapshots.
+The `git log` command shows you all the committed snapshots.
 It is used to list and filter the project history and to search for any particular changes

 The log output can be personalized differently by allowing you to filter commits and to display them in an entirely user-defined format